sswmjoy/note-software-engineer/README.md

     The Just-In-Time (JIT) compiler is a component of the runtime environment that improves the performance of Java applications by compiling bytecodes to native machine code at run time.

-    **Q5:Java Interview Questions- Explain the difference between JDK, JRE, and JVM** ==JDK stands for Java Development Kit and is the tool used to compile, package and document Java programs.== ==JRE stands for Java Runtime Environment== and is a runtime environment that is a prerequisite to run java byte-code.
+    **Q5:Java Interview Questions- Explain the difference between JDK, JRE, and JVM**
+    ```JDK stands for Java Development Kit and is the tool used to compile, package and document Java programs.```
+    ```JRE stands for Java Runtime Environment``` and is a runtime environment that is a prerequisite to run java byte-code.
-    ==JVM stands for Java Virtual Machine and is a specification that facilitates a run-time environment== in which Java’s bytecode can be implemented.
+    ```JVM stands for Java Virtual Machine and is a specification that facilitates a run-time environment``` in which Java’s bytecode can be implemented.
     **Q6:Would it be correct to say that Java is not 100% Object-oriented?**
     Yes, it would be correct to say that Java is not 100% Object-oriented because it utilizes eight kinds of primitive data types and they are - Boolean, byte, char, int, float, double, long, short.
 These data types are not objects.
     **Q7:What is a constructor in Java**